 Variations

-- Toppings - Have fun adding toppings to this delicious cake!
-Melt dark chocolate or milk chocolate and drizzle on top to make it taste like a smoky chocolate cake.
+- Chocolate - Drizzle melted dark or milk chocolate over the finished cake.
 You can also add chopped smoked chocolate or chocolate chips.

-- Fruit - The flavor profile of this smoked cake reminds me of pineapple upside down cake so I think some fresh pineapple slices or smoked pineapple would be amazing with this.
-Smoked bananas would also be perfect!
+- Fruit - The flavor of this smoked cake reminds me a little of pineapple upside-down cake, so fresh pineapple or smoked pineapple would be amazing with it.
+Smoked bananas would also be delicious.

 Equipment